TorErichs/brickshooter/README.md

 It still is not fully finished, but a game probably never really is.
 It should be fully functioning, though.
 And, if you run, I hope you get some joy out of it.

-*Please note that I used some public domain content.
+*Please note that I used some open content.
 See the credits and disclosure.*

 ### Basic Game Design